Current Travel Info

 Are you a wildlife enthusiast?
 Some of the most fascinating – and rare – birds, reptiles and animals make their home in the Similkameen Valley, making it a prime location for wildlife viewing.

 It’s always thrill to see wildlife, one of the true treasures of our valley.
 We have plenty of wildlife to watch for including bighorn sheep, mountain goats, mule deer, eagles, elk, moose and bears.
-Princeton’s Swan Lake Nature Reserve offers visitors marked trails, bird blinds, a small lake surrounded by a riparian zone, and an abundance of wildflowers and wildlife.
+Princeton’s Swan Lake Nature Reserve offers visitors 15 km of self-guided nature trails and two bird blinds.
+It is a small lake surrounded by a riparian zone with an abundance of wildflowers and wildlife.
 Explore the richness of our diverse ecosystem and view the protected grasslands of the Similkameen.

 Here are some tips for your wildlife viewing adventure.